browserengineering/book/book/styles.md

 stylesheet in question.
 The browser is expected to make a GET request to that location, parse the stylesheet, and use it.
-Note that the location is not a full URL; it is something called a *relative URL*, which can come in three flavors:^[There are more flavors, including query-relative and scheme-relative URLs, which I'm skipping.]
+Note that the location is not a full URL; it is something called a *relative URL*, which can come in three flavors:^[There are even more flavors, including query-relative and scheme-relative URLs, that I'm skipping.]

 -   A normal URL, which specifies a scheme, host, path, and so on
 -   A host-relative URL, which starts with a slash but reuses the existing scheme and host
--   A path-relative URL, which doesn't start with a slash and is instead tacked onto the current URL (up but not past its last slash)
+-   A path-relative URL, which doesn't start with a slash and is resolved like a file name would be[^how-file]

+[^how-file]: The "file name" after the last slash of the current URL
+    is dropped; if the relative URL starts with "../", slash-separated "directories" are dropped from the current URL; and then the relative URL is put at the end.

 To turn a relative URL into a full URL, then, we need to figure out which case we're in: